Healthcare providers in eastern Texas want antibody treatment not to hospitalize COVID-19 patients | ExBulletin

 Healthcare providers in eastern Texas want antibody treatment not to hospitalize COVID-19 patients

-Mount Pleasant, Texas (KLTV)-The surge in patients is driving the demand for antibody treatments like those given to Governor Greg Abbott last week.
+Mount Pleasant, Texas (KLTV)-The surge in COVID-19 patients is driving the demand for antibody treatments such as those given to Governor Greg Abbott last week.
 Infusions are a way to keep people away from the hospital and work best when given early.
 And they are given to eligible patients here in East Texas.

 Terry Skogin, Chief Executive Officer of Mount Pleasant’s Titus Community Medical Center, said: “Regeneron is an outpatient treatment.
 It’s freeing those beds for really sick patients we have to deal with in the hospital because they aren’t sick.”